Androsh7/CLI_Rendering_Engine/README.md

-This is an engine written in C++ that allows for writing using the cursors
+This is an engine written in C++ that allows for writing using the cursor

 This is Windows and Linux compatible (though specific terminal emulators may not work)